-The Iowa Roadside Management office at UNI
+The Iowa Roadside Management Office at UNI

 We serve Iowa's county roadside vegetation programs.
-We organize meetings, provide counties seed to plant on their roadsides, connect the roadside community through a listserv and monthly e-newsletter, and conduct public outreach.
+We organize meetings, provide counties native seed to plant on their roadsides, connect the roadside community through a listserv and monthly e-newsletter, and conduct public outreach.
 The roadside program manager also provides guidance and support to Iowa counties establishing new roadside programs, and strengthens programs statewide through partnerships with the Iowa Department of Transportation's Living Roadway Trust Fund and other agencies.

 County roadside vegetation programs